haideralipunjabi/blog-haideralipunjabi/content/posts/making-hpfanfiction-recommender.md

 This is probably where many people face problems.
 My own approach is somewhat unorthodox, as I haven't seen anyone else doing this.
 I myself have been doing this since past 4-5 years.
 It's kind of like a pseudo-JAMStack thing.

-### Back-end:

 I hosted my script on [PythonAnywhere]().
 I am using its free plan, and it has been sufficient for all my projects.
 I have set-up a CRON job (1 per day on the free plan) that updates the database.
+It produces the set of JSON files I mentioned earlier, and also triggers a Travis CI build of the front-end.

+The TRAVIS CI build downloads the JSON files from the server and commits them to the repo.
+This way, the back-end is accessed only a couple of times a day (well within the limits of free plan) and the front-end (Netlify hosted) handles all the traffic (the largest on any of my projects yet).

+In future, I am planning on increasing the CRON jobs each day, either by asking PA for them, or by another trick I use on my other projects.

+## Updates after the first release

+The [initial release post on Reddit](https://www.reddit.com/r/HPfanfiction/comments/camzsb/hpfanfiction_recommender_tool_website/) got a good number of views, and lots of suggestions for improvements.

+Adding metadata (story length, chapters,genre,rating,etc) was the biggest of them all.
+Writing a scraping algorithm for metadata proved to be extremely difficult due to the template changing over the years.
+I finally decided on scraping only the newer templates, and scraped metadata for around 56% of the stories.
+It was a good solution as all the stories which didn't get metadata were not linked by [u/FanfictionBot](https://www.reddit.com/user/FanfictionBot/) for a long time.

+After adding metadata, the next obvious update was to add filters based on it.
+Initially, I planned on making separate JSON files for every filter combination but the size of them was too large.
+I was forced to filter the data that the front-end was already using but I increase the number of stories & authors from 100 to 1000 to compensate.
+It worked perfectly.

+Smaller updates were also made, which included:

+* Adding options to change number of entries displayed in a page
+* Adding a progress bar & message when No Data is found

+## Random problems I faced

+1. **Too many requests for older versions of Font Awesome:** I added Font Awesome to my pro